NivedhaAk/pet-land-jdbc/README.md

 ## How to Run
 1. Clone the repository.
 2. Configure your IDE (like IntelliJ IDEA or Eclipse).
-3. Add MySQL Connector/J (9.2.0) to the project libraries.(configure build path and in libraries add in classpath)
+3. Add MySQL Connector/J (9.2.0) to the project libraries.
 4. Update database credentials inside `database.properties`.
 5. Run the `Main.java` file.